wolftype/versor/README.md

 As for CGA, all the Pnt, Vec, Dll notation remains as before, but i've started adding utility functions since it helps people out.

 	auto pa = round::point( 1,0,0 );
 	auto pb = round::point( 0,1,0 );
 	auto pc = round::point(-1,0,0 );
 	auto circle = pa ^ pb ^ pc;

 	Draw(c);

 ####How does it work?

-If you like mind-numbing functional template metaprogramming, take a look at the code and please let me know what you think.
+If you like functional template metaprogramming, take a look at the code and please let me know what you think.
 If you don't, then I wouldn't . . .
 But if you have ideas or questions please do not hesitate to contact me.

 WHAT THE POINT IS
 ---